14 Powerful Journalists Who Spoke Truth To Power In 2020

 Anoo Bhuyan is a journalist who covers topics like crime and justice, health and technology.
 She is a health reporter working with IndiaSpend, her work is also published with media houses like The Quint, The Wire, BBC World among others.
 Anoo Bhuyan not only covered news updates on COVID-19 but also various other facets such as the allocation of the PM cares fund, impact on non-COVID-19 patients, and the patent battle for the vaccine and myths around.
 Through her articles, Bhuyan showcased the flaws in our healthcare system and the disparity between the privileged and the others.

 Rukmini Shrinivasan is a data journalist based in Chennai.
 She works as a columnist with Live mint and IndiaSpend.
-Last year Rukmini won the Likho awards for excellence in media for her article on attitudes towards homosexuality in India. her article showed facts about how Indians approach the LGBTQA community.
+Last year Rukmini won the Likho Awards for excellence in media for her article on attitudes towards homosexuality in India.
+Her article showed facts about how Indians approach the LGBTQIA+ community.
 This year Rukmani started a mini-cast called “moving curve”.
-It’s a 5-minute podcast where she updates the scenario of covid19 in our country.
+It’s a 5-minute podcast where she updates the scenario of Covid-19 in our country.
 So far there have been 107 episodes for the podcast.
-She also invites professionals from various fields to discuss the impact of pandemic, especially from the medical field, this ensures we receive authentic information from direct sources .
+She also invites professionals from various fields to discuss the impact of pandemic, especially from the medical field, this ensures we receive authentic information from direct sources.
 The topics of her podcast also intersect pandemic with politics and gender.

 Also read: 10 Women Journalists Who Made Their Voices Heard In 2019